Miami Hurricanes football: Turnover Chain

 In 2017, the Miami Hurricanes began to award its "Turnover Chain", an honor that contains a 36-inch, 2.5-kilogram, 10-karat gold chain, with 900 orange and green sapphire stones arranged in a "U" that is 6.5 inches wide.
 It is presented during a game to any defensive player who forces a turnover.

 Through the 11 regular-season games Miami played in 2017, the Hurricanes' defense created 29 turnovers (17 passes intercepted, 12 fumbles recovered), the third most in FBS football.
 During the same period, Miami gave up 12 turnovers (throwing 9 interceptions, and losing 3 fumbles); the net gain of 17 turnovers resulted in a margin of +1.55 per game.
 That figure represents the greatest margin in the nation this year, an achievement shared with Central Florida.

 In 2022, the Miami Hurricanes retired the chain.

 Controversies and scandals

 The University of Miami football program has been at the center of several controversies, scandals and incidents, some of which have led to NCAA sanctions, suspensions, and negative publicity.
 In 1978, three University of Miami players threw a man into a lake, leading to the resignation of coach Lou Saban.
 In the 1991 Cotton Bowl Classic, the team's unsportsmanlike conduct during the game gave rise to the so-called "Miami Rule".
 In 1995, the program was involved in a Pell Grant scandal.
-In 2005, several Miami players recorded a lewd rap song, "7th Floor Crew", which drew criticism that Bomani Jones wrote about a couple of years following the event.

 Other controversies and scandals involving the Miami Hurricanes football program include: